cybercritter/packet_capture_utility/PROPOSAL.md

 # CS1400 Final Project Proposal - Simplified tcpdump clone in Python
  ---

-This app will capture packets from the IP stack determine if the l4 protocol is well known or custom.<br>
+This app will capture packets from the IP/TCP/UDP stack and log them.<br>

-If the protocol is well known the IP/TCP/UDP information and data will be processed and presented in user readable format.
+The packet header information and data will be processed and presented in user readable format.

-If the protocol is custom the IP/TCP/UDP information will be provided in user format.

 ## Requirements
 JonA- From Discord Channel<br>